Skip to content

 Role assignments in each tab must still satisfy Access scope and purpose.

-The connection uses ServiceNow's **Table API** on the **Hardware** table (`cmdb_ci_hardware`).
+The connection uses ServiceNow's Table API on the Hardware table (cmdb_ci_hardware).
+Flows that call the Identification and Reconciliation API (/api/now/identifyreconcile) need a separate REST API Access Policy when you use a REST API key—see step 8 in the Token tab.
 Decide what the application should be allowed to do, then grant matching roles (and optional ACLs) when you create the service account below.

 REST API keys are preferred when your instance supports them (Washington DC or later).
 The Token tab walks through the full ServiceNow sequence (plugin, inbound authentication profile, REST API Key record, REST API Access Policy)—then you paste the REST API key into Synqly's Token field.
 The Basic Credentials tab is shorter: create the same service user and role assignments, then set a password.
 The same CMDB collections apply in both tabs; only authentication differs.
 Basic credentials do not replace a REST API key if your team asked for one.